Office of the Registrar

 Career & Academic Advising

-The Office of Career & Academic Advising provides holistic, career development services and programs to YSU students from freshmen to senior years as well as to alumni.
+The Office of Career & Academic Advising provides individualized career and exploratory advising for YSU students and alumni.

 Students who have younger children may wish to place them in on-campus childcare centers.